rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

 And leave the nitty gritty work of matching to our custom matcher.

 Luckily there's a gem for that: [rspec-html-matchers](https://github.com/kucaahbe/rspec-html-matchers).
 Let's try that.
-We need to install the gem and add it to RSpec it in our `spec_helper.rb` file:
+We need to install the gem and add it to RSpec in our `spec_helper.rb` file:

 ```ruby